 Either route has its fair share of benefits and drawbacks — and neither one is right for everybody.

 Your priorities as a founder are your own: stability versus flexibility.
 External guidance versus internal control.
-Immediate short-term growth versus gradual long-term growth.
+Immediate short-term growth versus gradual long-term growth, and managing personal finances effectively to ensure both business and personal financial stability.

 Only you can decide how best to scale your business.